Breaking: Presidential candidate Austin Pierce campaign suspended due to plagiarism

-ASUCI presidential candidate Austin Pierce and his coordinators were suspended from conducting any campaign-related activities, including talking with pedestrians, until Friday, April 18 at 5:00 p.m.
+ASUCI presidential candidate Austin Pierce were suspended from conducting any campaign-related activities, including talking with pedestrians, until Friday, April 18 at 5:00 p.m.

 On Friday, April 11, the ASUCI Elections Commission received a complaint against Pierce that alleged a violation of articles under the ASUCI Code of Ethics and the Elections Code.

-Note: Editor’s Note: This article was corrected on April 16, 2025 regarding the candidate’s coordinators being involved in the sanction.